actions-marketplace-validations/vcu-swim-lab_bug-aimbot-action/README.md

 # Bug AimBot

-This action helps developers find bug incuding commits using a tool known as Locus\n
+This action helps developers find bug incuding commits using a tool known as Locus <br />
 Locus: LOcates bugs from software Change hUnkS

 ## Usage